petertang/JourFait/README.md

 Running on OpenShift
 --------------------

+NOTE FOR PLAY 2.3 USERS: With the move to Play 2.3 the 'play' command has been replaced by the 'activator' command so for the remainder of this quickstart if you are using Play 2.3 simply replace all instances of the play command with activator.
+If you use the 'openshift_deploy' helper script you will also need to edit that and replace all instances of 'play' with 'activator' and then save it.

-Create a new Play framework 2.0, 2.1 or 2.2 application
+Create a new Play framework 2.0, 2.1, 2.2 or 2.3 application

+For Play 2.0, 2.1 or 2.2 use

     play new play2demo

+For Play 2.3 use

+    activator new play2demo

+And then

     cd play2demo
     git init